automotive-grade-linux/docs-agl/docs/getting-started/source-code.md

 source meta-agl/scripts/aglsetup.sh -h
 ```

-Once you run aglsetup.sh with your desired paramaters, you can build any target desired.
+Once you run aglsetup.sh with your desired parameters, you can build any target desired.

 ## Features supported by aglsetup